Zeph53/PulseAudio-ActiveWindowOutput-Shuffler/README.md

     LCTRL+LALT+S

 ## Updates
-    Updated readme.md
+    Updated readme.md again.
+    Updated readme.md.
     The user can now use --current to switch the output sink for the current window.
 Use with keyboard shortcuts.
-    The user can now do "/path/to/script.bash --next" to switch the audio sink of the next active window.
+    The user can now use --next to switch the audio sink of the next active window.
     Added a --help menu, along with -h alias.
     Fixed endless process loop when used with single output sink.
     A readme.md.
 ## Update Queue:
     It would be nice if you could put a delay in the command to switch windows.
 To run the command then pick a window.
+I guess --next should work anyway.
     Put a window title in the command and switch the audio like that.
     Use this script as a wrapper for another command so you dont even need to use the shortcut.
     Shuffle audio output for all windows, with an argument.